Intel 8085: Programming model

 The processor has seven 8-bit registers accessible to the programmer, named A, B, C, D, E, H, and L, where A is also known as the accumulator.
 The other six registers can be used as independent byte-registers or as three 16-bit register pairs, BC, DE, and HL (or B, D, H, as referred to in Intel documents), depending on the particular instruction.

 Some instructions use HL as a (limited) 16-bit accumulator.
 As in the 8080, the contents of the memory address pointed to by HL can be accessed as pseudo register M. It also has a 16-bit program counter and a 16-bit stack pointer to memory (replacing the 8008's internal stack).
 Instructions such as PUSH PSW, POP PSW affect the Program Status Word (accumulator and flags).
 The accumulator stores the results of arithmetic and logical operations, and the flags register bits (sign, zero, auxiliary carry, parity, and carry flags) are set or cleared according to the results of these operations.
 The sign flag is set if the result has a negative sign (i.e. it is set if bit 7 of the accumulator is set).
 The auxiliary or half carry flag is set if a carryover from bit 3 to bit 4 occurred.
 The parity flag is set to 1 if the parity (number of 1-bits) of the accumulator is even; if odd, it is cleared.
 The zero flag is set if the result of the operation was 0.
 Lastly, the carry flag is set if a carryover from bit 7 of the accumulator (the MSB) occurred.

 Commands/instructions

 As in many other 8-bit processors, all instructions are encoded in a single byte (including register-numbers, but excluding immediate data), for simplicity.
 Some of them are followed by one or two bytes of data, which can be an immediate operand, a memory address, or a port number.
-A NOP "no operation" instruction exists, but does not modify any of the registers or flags.
+A NOP "no operation" instruction exists, which does not modify any of the registers or flags.
 Like larger processors, it has CALL and RET instructions for multi-level procedure calls and returns (which can be conditionally executed, like jumps) and instructions to save and restore any 16-bit register-pair on the machine stack.
 There are also eight one-byte call instructions (RST) for subroutines located at the fixed addresses 00h, 08h, 10h,...,38h.
 These are intended to be supplied by external hardware in order to invoke a corresponding interrupt-service routine, but are also often employed as fast system calls.
 One sophisticated instruction is XTHL, which is used for exchanging the register pair HL with the value stored at the address indicated by the stack pointer.